bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_signals_stationarity.md

 \end{equation}
 where it is possible to drop the indexing if there is no effect on the distribution.

 If a signal is not stationary, the signal usually may be approximated as stationary for windowed sequences of the signal.
-The provides the foundation for the short-time Fourier transform.
+This provides the foundation for the short-time Fourier transform.

 ### $N^\text{th}$-order stationarity